2020–21 SEASON PERFORMANCES

 “O!
 Soft responsive voices of the night - I join your minstrelsy, and call across the fading silver light…”

 This concert will be available digitally, as we perform in the Celebration Hall of Mountain View Cemetery.
-We’re thrilled to be collaborating with Brian Nesselroad, marimba, and Mark Haney, double bass, opening our season of collaboration. the spirit’s dwelling is a joint presentation between musica intima and the Little Chamber Music Society That Could.
+We’re thrilled to be collaborating with Brian Nesselroad, marimba, and Mark Haney, double bass, opening our season of collaboration. the spirit’s dwelling is a joint presentation between musica intima and Little Chamber Music.

 ceremony of carols